HR outsourcing costs

 An HR audit is usually extremely comprehensive and takes a ‘fine tooth comb’ approach to assess all of the different HR practices in your business.

 Generally speaking, a full audit will look at a range of features, including:

 Though these features may be included, some businesses may prefer to specify which functions they want audited – this will especially be the case where smaller businesses have established HR concerns.

 In many ways, an HR audit is the simple answer to the question: ‘what do HR consultants do?’
 It's therefore your first step in understanding what you need from outsourcing HR, and being able to make sense of human resources costs.

 An HR audit is also useful if you have some HR services in-house, but need to establish where changes should be made.

 You should expect an HR audit to include some small fixes, but fundamentally the results form the basis of HR consulting services fees going forward, and will feed into an actionable plan.

-HR support is a way of outsourcing the day to day running of your HR function, as well as supporting the business in its people management endeavours.
-HR tasks can be time consuming, especially if you do not have the required knowledge and expertise to avoid mistakes.
+HR support is a way of outsourcing the day-to-day running of your HR function, as well as supporting the business in its people management endeavours.
+The problem with HR tasks is that they tend to be time-consuming and require expertise to avoid potentially devastating errors.

-HR support varies depending on what you need help with, and will be available either at a HR consultant hourly rate, or through fixed HR consulting service fees.
-It is important to note that HR support still requires your involvement, whereby the HR company will support you with your HR functions.
-HR functions are not completely managed by the HR company.
+As you would expect, HR support varies depending on your specific requirements, and will be available either at a HR consultant hourly rate, or through fixed HR consulting service fees.

-HR support can help you ensure you are acting legally as an employer, provide you support and advice during disciplinary and grievance procedures, redundancy, and recruitment, as well as health and safety, training and development, payroll, and benefits.
+HR backup can additionally help ensure you are acting legally as an employer, provide you support and advice during disciplinary and grievance procedures, redundancy, and recruitment, as well as health and safety, training and development, payroll, and benefits.